bluepicnic/SQA-Assignment-2---Number-System-Converter/README.md

 - Decimal to Binary input field will refuse conversion if a number is not detected
 - Binary to decimal input field will refuse conversion if a binary number is not detected

-We adopted Test Driven Development (TDD) as our software development process in order to write quality tests for our code and emphasise our focus on requirements.
-This aliged with the processes we were following within our github repository, as we ensured we had a CI/CD workflow within github actions  and a number of issues to track progress with.

-Tests were written prior to implementing any functionality in order to adhere to TDD at each stage of development.
-Before developing the front end, we drafted various tests to potentially be used later in development.
-These tests were later refined before implementing any javascript code related to functionality, and were added as unit tests to the *index.jest.js* file.